Dispelling Generator Misconceptions

 MTU, for example, sets a maximum run time of 500 hours annually, compared to 50 to 200 hours from competitors.
 Go beyond that and some manufacturers have internal governors that will shut the unit down.
 MTU units will continue to operate with the only repercussion being a standard maintenance visit coming sooner rather than later.

-Understanding these four key areas of a generator’s capabilities will greatly help in choosing a unit that fits your needs and operates cost effectively.
+Understanding these three key areas of a generator’s capabilities will greatly help in choosing a unit that fits your needs and operates cost effectively.
 Pacific Power Group has the experience with MTU units across a broad range of markets to assist in your generator selection.
 Let us know how we can help.